Forsvarets Spesialkommando: Afghanistan

 FSK supported Coalition Special Operations Forces in Operation Enduring Freedom in Afghanistan as part of Task Force K-Bar.
 They have carried out missions in the Helmand and Uruzgan provinces of South Afghanistan.

 In August 2007, FSK members carried out the successful hostage rescue of Christina Meier, a pregnant German NGO worker in Kabul, no shots were fired and the hostage takers were believed to be a criminal gang and not insurgents.

-More recently, FSK has had the main responsibility in training the Afghan National Police Crisis Response Unit (CRU 222) in Kabul, under the command of the International Security Assistance Force (known as the Kabul Crisis Response unit-an Afghan counterterrorist SWAT team).
+FSK was responsible in training the Afghan National Police Crisis Response Unit (CRU 222) in Kabul, under the command of the International Security Assistance Force (known as the Kabul Crisis Response unit-an Afghan counterterrorist SWAT team).
 During the April 2012 Afghanistan attacks, FSK were involved in combating Taliban insurgents in Kabul, having only recently relieved a New Zealand SAS element that had been mentoring the Kabul Crisis Response unit.

-FSK and the Naval Special Operations Commando alternated on the training of CRU from 2016 until June 2021, when the mission was terminated ref.
-Fall of Kabul (2021).
+FSK and the Naval Special Operations Commando alternated on the training of CRU from 2016 until June 2021, when the mission was terminated after the Fall of Kabul.

-Forsvarets Spesialkommandos Role
+Forsvarets Spesialkommandos role

 "Forsvarets spesialkommando (FSK) has a role in the Norwegian Armed Forces' independent responsibility to handle an act of terrorism that is considered to be an "armed attack" on Norway, but also has a dedicated mission to support the police in the event counter-terrorism operations at sea.
-FSK may further assist the police on land." - Norwegian Parliamentary Statement 29 and e-mail address.
+FSK may further assist the police on land." – Norwegian Parliamentary Statement 29 and e-mail address.

 In wartime, their tasks are mainly: